Find further study: studying abroad

 Finding courses and institutions

-A good place to start for finding courses and information about countries is the TARGETpostgrad Studying abroad section (AGCAS guides).
+You can find information on institutions and and countries in the Prospects Study abroad section.
 The University of Kent Careers Service has some useful web links for finding courses abroad.
-Our own resources, along with some useful websites, are listed in our catalogue of information resources for further study & funding.
-You could also do your own web search.
+Our own resources, along with some useful websites, are listed in the Further study and funding section of our resources catalogue.

 Staff at Bath who have been to the institutions/countries you are interested in can be really helpful - they know the culture and methods of applying, and can support you or recommend you.

-For USA applications, the Fulbright Commission runs an advisory service specifically to help candidates get into postgraduate study in the USA.
+The Fulbright Commission provides online information and advice to students in the UK about opportunities to study in the USA.
 The Fulbright Commission also administers the Fulbright Awards Programme for UK students to study in the USA and for USA students to study in the UK.

 Peterson's is a key publisher of information on studying in the USA.
 Their website includes information on US institutions, funding for studying in the US, and entry tests such as GRE and GMAT.

-For Australia, IDP Education Australia offers free information and advice on study at all levels, including a database of postgraduate courses.
+For Australia and Canada, IDP Education offers free information and advice on study at all levels, including a database of postgraduate courses.

 UKCISA (UK Council for International Student Affairs) provides information for international students on studying and working in the UK, and for UK students on studying abroad.